-Health, Insurance and Safety Advice for Visitors to Japan
+Travel Insurance and Safety Tips for Visitors to Japan

 One of the most amazing and beautiful countries in the world, Japan is an exciting and far-flung destination for most global travelers.
-From the stunning Mount Fuji to the bustling city of Tokyo or the Zen-like feel in Kyoto, Japan is high-tech and modern, with respect and honor for its past.
+From the stunning Mount Fuji to the bustling city of Tokyo or the Zen-like feel in Kyoto, the country is high-tech and modern, with respect and honor for its past.
+Japan is a large, modern country and is also very safe for visitors.
+While medical care is very good in Japan, it may be challenging to access international doctors while abroad.
+Additionally, clinics or hospitals that cater to US-style expectations are costly and there are not many.
+Purchasing travel insurance for Japan will ensure you have access to international doctors, 24/7 travel assistance services, and other benefits so you can focus on enjoying your trip.

 When you travel to Japan, expect to experience fantastic food, see stunning temples and shrines and enjoy a culture steeped in a long, rich history.
-Though an expensive country to visit, a trip to Japan can be a trip of a lifetime.
+Though an expensive country to visit, a trip to “the land of the rising sun” can be a trip of a lifetime.
+It is a very stable country.
+It is a successful democracy and has a large economy.
+Throughout the country, tourist facilities are widely available, except in some coastal areas of the Northeast.
+Below we offer advice on how to stay safe while visiting and some of the better travel insurance plans for visitors to Japan.

-In the event you need to access emergency services in Japan, call the following:
+In the event you need to access emergency services, call the following:

 - 110 for police